ionescu/Machine_Learning_2019/07-Reinforcement_Learning_Part_1/slides.md

 > choose : Matchbox ~> Move

+In general:

+> choose : State ~> Action

-Why not just choose the move that has the maximal number of representives?
+Why not just choose the action that has the maximal value?

 Credit assignment
 =================

-When X or O lose a game, all moves that lead to that loss are penalised.
+When ```X```{.haskell} or ```O```{.haskell} lose a game, all moves that lead to that loss are penalised.

 It is not always easy to assign credit or blame to the individual moves.

 Good moves lead to good results *on average*, not necessarily every time.

 Choosing stochastically reduces the risks of throwing away good moves.

 Exploration versus exploitation
 ===============================

 Donald Michie's original version added sugar drops to winning moves.

 Realistic examples follow this pattern and "reward" winning moves.

 This raises a problem similar to that of credit assignment: we might reward average, or even bad moves.

 We want to get the rewards promised by well-valued moves, but we risk missing even greater rewards if we do not try out new moves from time to time.

 This is known as the problem of "exploration versus exploitation".

 Summary
 =======